-During 2016 GPT continued to deliver on its Diversity Strategy, promoting greater access to flexible work, providing enhanced parental leave, addressing the gender based retirement savings gap by continuation of superannuation payments while on parental leave, and easing the financial burden of employees returning to work with a subsidy on childcare costs for eligible individuals.
-Through systematically addressing issues that prevent females from pursuing their careers and realising their potential at work, GPT is committed to improving gender diversity throughout the business, with female representation in senior leadership roles1 reaching 36.73% at 31 December 2016 (35.71% at the end of 2015).
+GPT continues to deliver greater access to flexible work, providing enhanced parental leave, addressing the gender based retirement savings gap by continuation of superannuation payments while on parental leave, and easing the financial burden of employees returning to work with a subsidy on childcare costs for eligible individuals.
+Through systematically addressing issues that prevent females from pursuing their careers and realising their potential at work, GPT is committed to improving gender diversity throughout the business, with female representation in senior leadership roles1 reaching 41.4% at 31 December 2017 (36.73 % at the end of 2016).

-GPT's Diversity Strategy also includes increasing the percentage of First Nations employees in our business.
-Prior to 2013, GPT had no First Nations employees, but by the end of 2016, First Nations employees represented 1.07% of GPT's permanent workforce, and 2.36% when graduates and interns are included.
+Prior to 2013, GPT had no First Nations employees, but by the end of 2017, First Nations employees represented around 1% of GPT's permanent workforce, and 2.4% when graduates and interns are included.
+The Group also concluded its inaugural Reconciliation Action Plan (RAP) and will launch the Group's second RAP in 2018.